SALMON BYCATCH

 Tribal Consultation

-There will be a Tribal Consultation between NMFS and federally-recognized Tribes in January 2026.
-This meeting is still being planned and a firm date has not yet been set.
+There will be a Tribal Consultation between NMFS and federally-recognized Tribes on Monday, January 26th, from 1:00pm-4:00pm AKST.
 Contact Lisa Ellanna (lellanna@kawerak.org) for more information.

 Learn More About Chum Bycatch